oslabs-beta/FilamentQL/README.md

 ### Server Example

 FilamentQL achieves the caching ability via Express middleware `/filament`.
+This middleware will determine if it needs to talk to `/graphql` or just returns the data from cache.

-Since `useFilamentQuery` utilize caching ability, the middleware `/filament` needs to be setup in order to facilitate caching process.
+Since `useFilamentQuery` under the hood will send all queries to `/filament`, the middleware `/filament` needs to be setup in order to facilitate caching process.

+And make sure to mount your GraphQL server at route `/graphql`.

 ```js
 const express = require('express');